-Consistent with the SEC's disclosure requirements, we have assessed our compensation programs for all employees.
+Consistent with the SEC's disclosure requirements, Pay Governance, our independent compensation consultant, assessed our compensation programs for all employees.
 We have concluded that our compensation policies and practices do not create risks that are reasonably likely to have a material adverse effect on us.